-St. Vitus Cathedral, the largest religious building in Prague, is well worth a visit—although it is likely to be swarming with tourists.
-Another gem, in walking distance, is the more discreet Lobkowicz Palace housing precious books and original manuscripts by composers like Beethoven and Mozart.
-From the Lobkowicz palace to the Little Quarter it is literally all downhill as you pass through a second area of the St. Wenceslas’ vineyards, considered to be the oldest in the Czech lands.
+St. Vitus Cathedral, the largest religious building in Prague, is well worth a visit, although it is likely to be swarming with tourists.
+Another gem within walking distance is the more discreet Lobkowicz Palace, which houses precious books and original manuscripts by composers such as Beethoven and Mozart.
+From Lobkowicz to the Little Quarter it is literally all downhill as you pass through a second area of the St. Wenceslas’ vineyards, considered to be the oldest in the Czech lands.

 When you reach the Little Quarter, Mala Strana, you may choose to linger, but you will inevitably make your way over the Charles Bridge along with thousands of other pedestrians.
 What a contrast!
 During my 1975 visit, there were much fewer people and it seemed as though I was the only tourist.